 • Church member George Churchill spends much of the summer working in the garage behind the greenhouse creating a textured-glass window to be placed over the new entrance when the Meeting House is eventually remodeled.

-• In December 2008 Yee Von Ng is hired as pianist.
+• Yee Von Ng is hired as Pianist.

 • Reid Adler is elected Chair of the Board.